 York Regional Forest

 The York Regional Forest is open to the public 365 days per year with no cost to enter.
-The Forest is approximately 2,500 hectares and is made up of 24 Forest Tracts (22 of which are currently open to the public) located in different parts of the Region.
+The Forest is over 2,500 hectares and is made up of 24 Forest Tracts (22 of which are publicly accessible) located in different parts of the Region.

-More than 150 kilometres of trails are available for:
+More than 150 kilometres of trails, including three that are accessible, are available for:

 - Cross-country skiing (trails are not groomed)